-Prior to her stepping down over anti-Israeli tweets, news that L’Oreal had featured their first hijab wearing woman, Amena Khan, in a shampoo advert caused a stir on social media this week.
+Prior to her stepping down over anti-Israel tweets, news that L’Oreal had featured their first hijab-wearing woman, Amena Khan, in a shampoo advert caused a stir on social media this week.

 The “history making” decision was (initially) praised as just one of many measures that

-Whilst Muslim women tend to feature more in such adverts than their male counterparts, this phenomenon is not limited to one demographic.
-Throughout modern history, all minorities have sought prominent positions of leadership or fame in an effort to increase their influence and promote acceptance.
+Whilst Muslim women tend to feature more in these adverts than their male counterparts, this phenomenon is not limited to one demographic.
+Throughout modern history, many minority groups have sought prominent positions of leadership or fame in an effort to increase their influence and acquire acceptance.
 It is based on this idea that Muslims, especially visibly Muslim women, are encouraged to seek out and embrace platforms that will let them be seen by millions as “normal” people, in an effort to defuse hatred and fear.

 But does this actually work?

 Despite being a regularly toted idea, upon further scrutiny, it’s clear that the idea of representation leading to empowerment has not always produced results.
 Merely being visible has never served to change public attitude, but has always been accompanied by legislation and active campaigning as to the reasons why discrimination against said group should not be tolerated.

 There are many instances where even when minorities reach high public positions, public opinion fails to keep up.
 A recent example can be seen in former American President Barack Obama who was celebrated for being the first African-American president, with journalists and analysts hailing a new era of history and the end of racism.
 Yet it was during his two terms in office that the Black Lives Matter movement was launched in protest of the perpetual dismissal of discrimination within state institutions and rampant police brutality.
 As for a supposed new era of history, one can assess how much of a difference Obama made in public sentiment given the election of the proven racist, sexist, and elitist that is Donald Trump.